lmasz/PTStudy/README.md

-This is for my DevOps class.
-The first test is to see if this commit triggers a Jenkins build.
+This is a repo for my part time study classes with the JHU EP program.